yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 ### For Older Hardware

-For older version of Ununtu, you may need to use the `security-opt` option.
+For older version of Ubuntu, you may need to use the `security-opt` option.

 Privileged mode and `--security-opt` are suitable for development purposes only.
 {.alert .alert-warning}